-A 2011 study found that adolescents who were regularly paddled over a three-year period had less gray matter in areas of the brain that are linked to problem-solving, addiction, and impulse control.
-This results in a cyclic pattern, where corporal punishment predicts more challenging behavior in the future and puts children at greater risk for subsequent corporal punishment.
-Studies of corporal punishment also indicate the harmful impact on children's mental health, including increased rates of depression, anxiety, post-traumatic stress disorder, aggression, and problematic behavior.

-Researchers have found that children who have been subjected to hitting, paddling, or other physical disciplinary practices withdraw from school activities and disengage academically.
-One study examined the association between corporal punishment and state education outcomes and found that children in states that allow corporal punishment do worse academically than those children in states where corporal punishment is not allowed.
-From 1994 to 2008, whereas most states demonstrated improvements in their ACT scores, schools that experienced the least improvement were in states that used corporal punishment the most.
-The 10 states with the longest histories of banning corporal punishment demonstrated improvements in their scores with rates three times higher than those states that reported frequent use of corporal punishment.
-It is likely that corporal punishment is not the causal mechanism driving differences in test scores, but rather a variable that contributes to and compounds an overall culture of inequity and lack of resources in certain states, primarily in the South.
+A 2011 study found that adolescents who were regularly paddled over a three-year period had less gray matter in areas of the brain that are linked to problem-solving, addiction, and impulse control.61 This results in a cyclic pattern, where corporal punishment predicts more challenging behavior in the future and puts children at greater risk for subsequent corporal punishment.62 Studies of corporal punishment also indicate the harmful impact on children's mental health, including63 increased rates of depression, anxiety, post-traumatic stress disorder, aggression, and problematic behavior.64 association between corporal punishment and state education outcomes and found that children in states that allow corporal punishment do worse academically than those children in states where corporal punishment is not allowed.58 From 1994 to 2008, whereas most states demonstrated improvements in their ACT scores, schools that experienced the least improvement were in states that used corporal punishment the most.
+The 10 states with the longest histories of banning corporal punishment demonstrated improvements in their scores with rates three times higher than those states that reported frequent use of corporal punishment.65 It is likely that corporal punishment is not the causal mechanism driving differences in test scores, but rather a variable that contributes to and compounds an overall culture of inequity and lack of resources in certain states, primarily in the South.